Fact checked and legally reviewed by Daniel Wasserberg • Contributor & Legal Advisor

 In 2001, Plant Insulation stopped working under its own name and transferred its operation to the newly formed Bayside Insulation and Construction.
 Bayside was owned by Shahram Ameli, who had a 49 percent interest in Plant Insulation.

 When Plant Insulation was ready to file for bankruptcy protection, the asbestos claimants formed a committee that demanded the company merge with Bayside.
-The merger would provide claimants with easier access to trust fund compensation.

 Plant Insulation Asbestos Exposure